 It’s Easy!
 Here’s How It Works

-After you sign up, we’ll send you a text prior to a Peak Energy Use Event.
-We’ll let you know when the event will start and stop, and provide easy energy-savings tips to lower your energy use.
-We will also post a “Peak Energy Use Event” alert on our websites.
+We’ll text you prior to a Peak Energy Use Event.
+We’ll let you know when the event will start, stop and provide easy energy-savings tips to lower your energy use.
+We will also post a “Peak Energy Use Event” alert on our web sites.

 Reduce Energy Use

-During an event, you’re in control of your energy use, and decide what changes you want to make – like waiting to wash dishes, do laundry or adjusting your thermostat a couple of degrees.
+During an event, you’re in control of your energy use and decide what changes you want to make—like waiting to wash dishes, do laundry or adjust your thermostat a couple of degrees.